phoenixframework/phoenix/guides/ecto.md

  bio: {"can't be blank", [validation: :required]}]
 ```

-What happens if we pass a key/value pair that is in neither defined in the schema nor required?
+What happens if we pass a key/value pair that is neither defined in the schema nor required?

 Inside our existing IEx shell, let's create a `params` map with valid values plus an extra `random_key: "random value"`.